jsmeghana/solid-tribble/README.md

 1. Clone this repository
 2. Make sure you are using JDK 1.8 and Maven 4.x
 3. You can build the project by running `mvn clean install`
-4. Once it is successfully built, you can right click on the project "transactions" ‒> run as->run on server‒>Select Tomact V7.0 and add the transaction project‒>finish
+4. Once it is successfully built, you can right click on the project "transactions" ‒> run on server‒>Select Tomact V7.0 and add the transaction project‒>finish
 5. Check the console in the IDE to see if the project was successfully deployed.
 If it was successful you should see something like this
 ```
 Sep 04, 2017 1:37:14 PM org.apache.catalina.startup.Catalina start